Human Events: History

 Eagle Publishing placed the magazine up for sale in February 2013, when it announced that it would close the publication if no buyer could be found.
 On February 27, 2013, Human Events announced that, after 69 years, it would halt publication of the print edition but would continue to maintain the websites HumanEvents.com and RedState with original reporting.
 Eagle Publishing, which acquired the magazine in 1993, said that it had been subsidizing the publication for several years but could no longer afford to do so: "the realities of the 24-hour news cycle and the brutal economics of a weekly print publication have become insurmountable."

 Human Events printed 40,000 copies per week and had a staff of 15 full-time employees.
 A "restructuring" plan that involved layoffs had already been attempted but was insufficient to allow continuation of the print edition.

 In January 2014, Eagle Publishing was acquired by Salem Media Group.

 In March 2019, political writer Raheem Kassam and lawyer Will Chamberlain purchased Human Events from Salem Media Group for $300,000 with a view of returning Human Events to regular online publication.
 On May 1, 2019, Human Events was re-launched under the management of Kassam as Global editor-in-chief and Chamberlain as publisher.
 On August 8, 2019, Human Events announced that Kassam was leaving the outlet, and the Editor-in-Chief responsibilities would be taken over by Chamberlain.

 In December 2020, Human Events announced that Jeff Webb, founder of Varsity Spirit, had been appointed as co-publisher and senior news editor, and that Webb and his team would build a daily news platform.

 In May 2021, Human Events announced that conspiracy theorist (Note: Sources describing Posobiec as a conspiracy theorist:) Jack Posobiec had been hired as senior editor.
 In May 2022, Human Events announced that it had acquired The Post Millennial, a Canadian conservative online news magazine.

+In November 2025, it was announced that JTN Network, the parent company of Just the News, had acquired both The Post Millennial and Human Events.
+The company said at the time that Human Events would be re-imaged into a "large virtual and live events platform."